Engineering Department Admission Statistics

 We encourage potential students to meet with the counselors in the ME Student Services office before applying to the program.
 To schedule an advising appointment, call (206) 543-5090, email: firstname.lastname@example.org, or contact the ME receptionist in Mechanical Engineering Building room MEB 143.

 Bioresource Science and Engineering is a well-funded engineering program studying conversion of biomass into chemicals and fiber products.
 Autumn admission is preferred but additional space may be available at other times during the year.
 Numerous scholarships and support are available through the Washington Pulp and Paper Foundation on a competitive basis.
 Students must have the majority of prerequisites met with generally a 3.0 GPA overall.
 The minimum GPA to be considered for admission is a 2.5 average in prerequisite courses.
-See Program information on our website.
+See Program information on the BSE website.